h5law/rfq/doc.md

       addition to some generic fields such as the order ID, user ID and solver ID to identify the order, its creator and solver with.
-As well as an entry and exit time where the order was created and a bid accepted along with a timeout period where to be filled - otherwise time'd-out orders are not filled.
+As well as an entry and exit time where the order was created and a bid accepted along with a timeout period where to be filled - otherwise timed-out orders are not filled.
-      - If no timeout is specified in order configuration, then the maximum possible timeout period is used which is approximately equal to 290 years from the timestamp at the time of order creation.
+      - If no timeout is specified in order configuration, then the maximum possible timeout period is used which is approximately equal to 290 years from the time-stamp at the time of order creation.
 Essentially making orders with no specified timeout open forever or until all solvers have submitted a bid (including `nil` bids for unfilled orders).
       - In this specific system the potential for partial filling orders is very